-Students preparing for work experience courses may be required to provide a current Police Information Check to their Funeral Home employer, at their own expense.
-It is each employer's decision to accept or reject a student for work experience placement based upon the results of police information or other background checks.
+Students preparing for work experience may be required to provide a current Police Information Check to their work experience location, at their own expense.
+It is each location's decision to accept or decline a student for work experience placement based upon the results of police information or other background checks.
 Please refer to the statement regarding police information and other background checks in this calendar.